-Release one of the application feature basic journal system which the user able to write down a detailed description of their feelings or daily happenings.
-An option present on the main menu screen titled “Journal” that upon selection will take the user to a list of their existing journal entries, providing an option to create a new entry.
-The application will list all saved journal entries and allow the user view individual entries upon selection.
+Release one of the application added a feature to the basic journal system through which the user is able to write down a detailed description of their feelings or daily happenings.
+An option is present on the main menu screen titled “Journal” that upon selection will take the user to a list of their existing journal entries, providing an option to create a new entry.
+The application lists all saved journal entries and allow the user to view individual entries upon selection.

 1.3.1 Journal Entry Creation

-A “Create New” button will be present on the journal screen in release one of the application.
-Selecting the button will take the to the entry creation screen where they can write down detailed information, with the option to save their entry or discard it upon completion.
+A “Create New” button is present on the journal screen in release one of the application.
+Selecting this button will take the user to the entry creation screen where they can write down detailed information, with the option to save their entry or discard it upon completion.
 The application will store saved entries locally on the device and present them on the journal screen, automatically keeping track of the date the entry was created.

 1.4 Helpful Resources

-Release one will feature a list of helpful resources and links provided by the Clarence City Council.
-Accessed via an option on the main menu titled “Helpful Resources”, the application will take users to a screen containing helpful links and phone numbers, to which the user can add their own.
-Default options on the list will interact with the phones existing applications for given operations, for example, phone numbers will open the dialler application with the number pre-filled and web links will open in the web browser application.
+Release one features a list of helpful resources and links provided by the Clarence City Council.
+Accessed via an option on the main menu titled “Helpful Resources”, the application takes the users to a screen containing helpful links and phone numbers, to which the user can add their own.
+Default options on the list interact with the phones existing applications for given operations, for example, phone numbers will open the dialler application with the number pre-filled and web links will open in the web browser application.

 2. Release Two

 Release Two’s most notable addition will be that of recreating the entire project for IOS devices.
-All functionality from the beginning of Release Two onward will be simultaneously coded for both platforms.
+All functionality from the beginning of Release Two onward will be coded in tandem with one another; with first Android functionality being installed followed up with IOS.
 The Wellbeing Cards will receive additional functionality with the incorporation of the ability to duplicate cards.
 The Journaling system will receive the added functionality of categorising entries by ‘Keyword’, the ability to sort by date and ‘Keyword’ and the option to password protect your entries.
 New systems for the application will include the ‘Dictionary of Emotions (the Emotional Bank)’.
 This component will be delivered as two seperate subcomponents; the ‘Tree of Words’ and the ‘Descriptor Prompt’.
 Custom Cards will be implemented including all the functionality of the Wellbeing Cards with the additional ability to delete cards.
-Finally Release Two will encompass new design elements such as providing a user-friendly menu system and user feedback animations when ‘flipping’ Wellbeing Cards.
+Finally Release Two will encompass new design elements such as providing a user-friendly menu system.

 2.1 Upgrading of Android Application Functionality